whitestryder-labs/simple-inventory-app/backend/inventory-web-api/README.md

 ----------------------------------------------------------------------
 #### 1. How to build:
-1. Build using the Gradle Wrapper
+1. Build using the Gradle Wrapper (easiest)
    - cmdline> ./gradlew build
 2. Build Without using the Gradle Wrapper
    - Download and install Gradle 2.3+ manually